Wrap-up liability insurance can alleviate the liability risks of general contractors and property owners involved in large construction projects.

 What Does an Owner-Controlled Wrap-Up Policy Cover?

-An owner-controlled wrap-up insurance policy typically includes:
+An owner-controlled wrap-up insurance policy typically includes the following:

 - Commercial general liability (CGL) insurance